 During my short stay in Beijing I noticed on several occasions groups of the older generation joining in activities or socialising together.
 Sometimes in the strangest of places.
 A large group of women dancing in unison on a busy intersection.
 More often than not there would just get together in parks or public spaces to play cards or even board games.

 These photos feature in my new zine OFFBEAT along with many others from my time in Beijing.
 It’s an exploration into a different side of the city.
 Highlighting daily life, Chinese culture, architecture and of course metro stations.
-Copies are limited and can be found here:

 My visit to Tiananmen Square and The Body of Chairman Mao